Arrays and Lists in SQL Server

 5 x x

-Note in the first result set that the Greek characters has been replaced by fallback characters in the str column.
-They are unchanged in the nstr column.
-(If you have a Greek or a UTF‑8 collation, the two columns will be identical, though.)
+In the first result set, the Greek characters have been replaced by fallback characters in the str column, while they are unchanged in the nstr column.
+The reason I got this output is because I ran this with a Finnish_Swedish collation, where there are no Greek characters available for varchar.
+(If you would run the examples with a Greek collation or a UTF‑8 collation, the two columns will have identical values, though.)

 Here are two examples of using this function: